-- 1. The transition to your role as a professional counselor can be both exciting and anxiety provoking.
+1. The transition to your role as a therapist can be both exciting and anxiety provoking.
 Your practicum experience offers you the opportunity to begin applying the knowledge gained through readings and coursework.
-It is natural for beginning counselors to experience insecurities related to their skill level and potential clients.
-Remember you are in training and make use of the suggestions and guidance that your supervisor can provide. - 2.
-When you accept a practicum position, ask if there are any beneficial books or suggested articles for you to read and be familiar with before arriving at the site. - 3.
-A list of recommended readings is included (see below) to help with the practicum experience.
+It is natural for beginning therapists to experience insecurities related to their skill level and potential clients.
+Remember you are in training and make use of the suggestions and guidance that your supervisor can provide.

+2. When you accept a practicum position, ask if there are any beneficial books or suggested articles for you to read and be familiar with before arriving at the site.

+3. A list of recommended readings is included (see below) to help with the practicum experience.
+Your practicum seminar textbook is a good resource to mormailze and explore the process of learning in practicum.